Illustration credit: Lisa Glanz / http://www.lisaglanz.com. Using her Personalised Portrait Creator (which is brilliant).

-I have a new beige Burberry trench that I’m not sure I can wear.
+I have a new Burberry beige trench coat that I’m not sure I can wear.
 Every time I put it on, I feel like I’m on the West Wing and not in a cute way.
 I’ve always wanted this piece, but now I’m worried that it looks too boring to wear.
 How do I make a beige trench not boring and bland?

 Maybe I’m not cool enough for this.